 A palindrome is some sequence of the characters which reads exactly same backward as forward, such as “radar”, “Level”, “Nitin”

-Whether a string is a palindrome or not:-
+To check whether a string is a palindrome or not:-

 Ques 31:- Are interned strings qualified for a garbage collection?